RCMP Crest

 Deputy Commissioner Busson knew all the volunteers who were responsible for the success of this Memorial.
 Later, she tagged the small group of organizers as: "Parades 'R' Us"!

 Photos by 'E' Division Vet.
 Superintendent Ric Hall.
-He retired as Officer-In-Charge, Coquitlam Detachment, 'E' Div.
+Ric retired as the Officer-In-Charge, Coquitlam Detachment, 'E' Div.
 (BC)

 Mountie